YijunYuan/Minecraft_MD5/README.md

 #### Tips:

-- This is a very huge datapack, which may (with a great chance) cause the loading process of the world being extremely lagggggggggggggggggggggggy.
+- This is a big datapack, which may  cause the loading process of the world being a little laggy.
 If you only need to deal with the short strings (length **less than 56**), you can delete

 ```
 core120.mcfunction